Victim (1961 film): Box office

+The film was not a major hit, but it was popular, regarded by Kinematograph Weekly as a "money maker" at the British box office in 1961.

+By 1971 it had earned an estimated profit of £51,762.

 Critical reception

-British reviews praised Bogarde's performance as his best and praised his courage in taking on the role.
+British reviews of the film praised Bogarde's performance as his best and praised his courage in taking on the role.
 A London magazine called it "the most startlingly outspoken film Britain has ever produced".
 An anonymous reviewer in The Times commented that "Victim may not say a great deal about" the related issues of the nature of 'love' and gay men's "genuine feeling" for each other, "but what it does say is reasoned and just; and it does invite a compassionate consideration of this particular form of human bondage".
-However the Sight and Sound reviewer Terence Kelly saw problems with the film, and wrote that Victim contains "a tour of the more respectable parts of the London homosexual underworld, with glimpses of the ways in which different men cope with or are destroyed by their abnormality".
-He did comment "the film unequivocally condemns the way" blackmail "is encouraged by the present state of the law".
+However, Terence Kelly of Sight and Sound saw problems with the film, and wrote that Victim contains "a tour of the more respectable parts of the London homosexual underworld, with glimpses of the ways in which different men cope with or are destroyed by their abnormality", but he did comment that "the film unequivocally condemns the way" blackmail "is encouraged by the present state of the law".

 Bosley Crowther wrote that the film "appears more substantial and impressive than its dramatic content justifies" because "it deals with a subject that heretofore has been studiously shied away from or but cautiously hinted at on the commercial screen".
-He thought the script "routine" and "shoddily constructed" as drama but successful as a political argument:
+He found the script "routine" and "shoddily constructed" as drama, but successful as a political argument:

-He qualified his praise of Bogarde's acting: "Dirk Bogarde does a strong, forceful, forthright job, with perhaps a little too much melancholy and distress in his attitude, now and again."
-He summed up his mixed view: "While the subject is disagreeable, it is not handled distastefully.
+Crowther qualified his praise of Bogarde's acting, saying that "Dirk Bogarde does a strong, forceful, forthright job, with perhaps a little too much melancholy and distress in his attitude, now and again", and summed up his mixed view with the statement: "While the subject is disagreeable, it is not handled distastefully.
 And while the drama is not exciting, it has a definite intellectual appeal."

-Chris Waters however has argued that "Victim took for granted that homosexuality was a social problem that needed to be explored calmly and dispassionately" as a result of the "wake of the social dislocations associated with the war and the various anxieties to which they gave rise".
-He elaborates on this further by referring to Kenneth Soddy, a physician at the Department of Psychological Medicine at University College London Hospital, who wrote in 1954 that whilst homosexuality itself didn't trouble the community, its "social disturbance" during the war caused "variations in social and sexual practices which engenders attacks of acute public anxiety."
-As such, he argues that the film portrays homosexuality in a sensationalised way which would have deliberately drawn public attention to the issue.
+Chris Waters has argued that "Victim took for granted that homosexuality was a social problem that needed to be explored calmly and dispassionately" as a result of the "wake of the social dislocations associated with the war and the various anxieties to which they gave rise".
+He elaborated on this further by referring to Kenneth Soddy, a physician in the Department of Psychological Medicine at University College London Hospital, who wrote in 1954 that, while homosexuality itself did not trouble the community, its "social disturbance" during the war caused "variations in social and sexual practices which engenders attacks of acute public anxiety."
+As such, Waters argues that the film portrays homosexuality in a sensationalised way that would have deliberately drawn public attention to the issue.